11 Tips for Preventing and Getting Rid of Shoulder AcneMay 04, 2022

 Exfoliate Your Skin

 “It is crucial to gently remove the buildup of skin cells on your shoulders by exfoliating when you shower,” says Dr. Houshmand.
 Dr. Lain also recommends using products that contain alpha-hydroxy acids (AHAs) or beta-hydroxy acids (BHAs), which are chemical exfoliators.
-These ingredients help gently slough away any dirt, grime or buildup from your skin’s surface.
+These ingredients help gently slough away dirt, grime and buildup from your skin’s surface.

-Don’t Pick at Your Bumps
+Don’t Pick at Your Pimples

 Picking at your pimples will only worsen their appearance and can lead to infection.
 If you feel like you’ve exhausted all options, don’t resort to picking at your skin.
 “Instead, see a board-certified dermatologist for help with acne that won’t resolve,” Dr. Houshmand advises.